PALM-tools/palmmeteo/README.md

 ## Functionality

-The PALM-meteo workflow consists of these _stages_:
+The PALM-meteo workflow consists of six _stages_.
+Normally, they are all executed sequentially, but it is possible to stop the execution after any stage and restart it later (see also [Running PALM-meteo](docs/pages/running.md)).

+1. **Configuration** (`check_config`): Loads and validates user configuration.

-1. **Model setup**: setting up basic items such as the PALM model domain.
-   Currently this requireds providing the already prepared PALM *static driver*.
+2. **Domain and model set-up** (`setup_model`): setting up basic items such as the geometry of the PALM model domain.
+Currently this requires providing the already prepared PALM *static driver*.

-2. **Input loading**: selection of requested variables, area selection, transformation and/or unit conversion where required.
+3. **Input data loading** (`import_data`): selection of requested variables, area selection, transformation and/or unit conversion where required.
    Certain input variables are also temporally disagregated.

-3. **Horizontal interpolation** from the input model grid to PALM grid.
+4. **Horizontal interpolation** (`hinterp`) from the input model grid to PALM grid.
 Includes geographic projection conversion where required.
 Models with traditional rectangular grid are regridded using bilinear interpolation, the ICON model with the icosahedral grid uses Delaunay triangulation and barycentric interpolation.

-4. **Vertical interpolation** from input model levels (which may be terrain-following, isobaric, eta, hybrid etc.) to PALM model levels (altitude-based).
+5. **Vertical interpolation** (`vinterp`) from input model levels (which may be terrain-following, isobaric, eta, hybrid etc.) to PALM model levels (altitude-based).
 Part of this process is terrain matching, as the high-resolution PALM terrain may differ, even significantly, from the input